django/django/docs/asgi.rst

 these, it should simply drop them.

 The HTTP specs are somewhat vague on the subject of multiple headers;
-RFC7230 explicitly says they must be mergeable with commas, while RFC6265 says that ``Set-Cookie`` headers cannot be combined this way.
+RFC7230 explicitly says they must be merge-able with commas, while RFC6265 says that ``Set-Cookie`` headers cannot be combined this way.
 This is why request ``headers`` is a ``dict``, and response ``headers`` is a list of tuples, which matches WSGI.